langmead-lab/vargas/README.md

 -v	--vcf           <string> VCF file, uncompressed.
 -r	--ref           <string> reference, single record FASTA -l	--maxlen        <int> Maximum node length, default 50000 -R	--region        <<int>:<int>> Ref region, inclusive.
-Default is the entire graph.
+Default is the entire Graph.
--m	--maxref        Generate a linear graph using maximum allele frequency nodes.
+-m	--maxref        Generate a linear Graph using maximum allele frequency nodes.
 -e	--exref         Exclude the list of individuals from the reference alleles.
 -s	--set           <<int>,<int>,..,<int>> Generate a buildfile for a list of ingroup percents.
--c	--complement    <string> Generate a complement of all graphs in -s, or of provided graph.
+-c	--complement    <string> Generate a complement of all graphs in -s, or of provided Graph.

 --maxref is applied after ingroup filter.
 Buildfile is output to [s][In Out].build